Wyeth: 1950-1969

 In 1951, Wyeth launched Antabuse, a drug for the treatment of alcoholism, as well as the antihistamine Phenergan.
 Ansolyen was launched the next year as a high blood pressure medication.
 The anticonvulsant Mysoline was introduced in 1954.
 Other drugs introduced during this time include Isordil, a vasodilator for treatment of angina, Dryvax, a freeze-dried smallpox vaccine, and Ovral, a combined oral contraceptive pill.
 Pharmaceuticals were generating an ever-increasing percentage of Wyeth's sales.

 Wyeth became a leading US vaccine producer after supplying polio vaccine for Salk trials.
 The corporate headquarters were moved to Radnor, Pennsylvania, where they remained until 2003.
-William F. Laporte became the Chairman and President of AHP in 1965, and served until 1981.
+William F. Laporte became the Chairman and President of AHP in 1965.
+He served until 1981.

 The World Health Organization initiated the Global Smallpox Eradication Program in 1967, and approached Wyeth to develop a better injection system for smallpox vaccines which could be used in the field.
 Wyeth waived patent royalties on its innovative bifurcated needle, aiding in the delivery of over 200 million smallpox vaccines per year.